atolab/dds-ishapes/README.md

       Where is the installation directory of your QT5 installation , e.g (<C:\Qt\5.7.1> )

-then you should need to simply do the following from the iShape demo root directory:
+then you need to simply do the following from the iShape demo root directory:

       $ "<ospl_install-location>"\release.bat
       $ mkdir ospl_demo_ishapes && cd ospl_demo_ishapes